 Cuba budget – cost of a visa

 I don’t like to give visa-related advice as things change and it varies for different countries.
-Head to iVisa and search Cuba based on your nationality.
+I advise you do your own research based on your nationality.

 However I can tell you that, as a Brit flying from Mexico, I got my Cuba visa from the airline desk in Mexico City Airport (check which other Mexican airports offer this).
 The cost is $20 USD or the equivalent in Mexican pesos.

 This is usually the thing you spend the most on while travelling.
 Actually, accommodation in Cuba starts low especially if you stay in casa particulars, in other words homes run by local families.
 Not only does this keep the costs down for you, but it’s a great way to support local people.
 If you’re on a budget of $15 a night, you can stay somewhere cosy, comfy and friendly.

 Of course, there are hotels in Cuba but none of your money will trickle down to the local people.

 Accommodation budget for Cuba: $15 per person per day or even less if you stay in shared hostel rooms.

 Cost of hostels in Cuba

 For budget travel in Cuba, I would recommend looking out for hostels.
 These can be booked on Hostelworld but they’re not the kind you’ll be used to elsewhere.
 They’re more like shared rooms in casa particulars.
 But with beds starting at $5, you can’t complain.